lastingParadox/ff-site/archive-to-markdown/md/ff2/21-deep-space-dangers.md

 **Jelsafan0** _(30-Sep-18 03:11 PM)_

-> I’m sorry, ma’am, but what exactly is the issue?
+> I'm sorry, ma'am, but what exactly is the issue?

 **Brakia** _(30-Sep-18 03:11 PM)_